julia-actions/setup-julia/README.md

     # Default: false
     show-versioninfo: ''

-    # Set the path to the project directory or file to use when resolving some versions (e.g. project-min).
+    # Set the path to the project directory or file to use when resolving some versions (e.g. MIN).
     #
     # Defaults to using JULIA_PROJECT if defined, otherwise '.'
     project: ''